alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 you to import giant datasets and run nearly-arbitrary SQL queries on them.
-Unlike MapReduce-based SQL engines like Hive, BigQuery is fast: you're borrowing thousands of machines from Google for just the duration of your query, and all work is done in memory, so queries tend to finish in just a few seconds.
+Unlike MapReduce-based SQL engines like Hive, BigQuery is fast: you're borrowing thousands of machines from Google for just the duration of your query, and all work is done in-memory, so queries tend to finish in just a few seconds.
 The primary use case for BigQuery is for human users to manually dig into data, but I'll show how it can also be used to build stateful data pipelines.